-The Good Queen: While she is undeniably evil during the events of the game, it's reflected that before her husband died and Kuja showed up, she was a fair and loved ruler.
+The High Queen: While she is undeniably evil during the events of the game and certainly lacks the beauty aspect, it's reflected that before her husband died and Kuja showed up, she was a fair and loved ruler.
 An NPC remarks that the wreath of roses on her grave shows the people of Alexandria will remember her fondly for those better days.

 Gonk: Brahne has blue skin, tiny black eyes, and a big purple nose.